apache/pulsar/site2/docs/administration-load-balance.md

 For assignment, a namespaces is sharded into a list of "bundles", with each bundle comprising a portion of overall hash range of the namespace.

-Topics are assigned to a particular bundle by taking the hash of the topic name and seeing in which bundle the hash falls into.
+Topics are assigned to a particular bundle by taking the hash of the topic name and checking in which bundle the hash falls into.

 Each bundle is independent of the others and thus is independently assigned to different brokers.